qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - The mutation can be serialized, and sent via network or saved to disk.
 - The mutation can be inspected for debugging and logging.
 - You can post-process the command list, such as sorting, filtering.
 If the data is sharded, the mutation command can dispatch to specific shard.
-- Better parallelism.
+- Easier **parallelism**.
 The process of generating mutation command does not mutate the base data, so it can be parallelized.
 If data is sharded, the execution of mutation commands can be dispatched to shards executing in parallel.

 Other applications of the idea of mutation-as-data: